Jussie Smollett: Personal life

 Smollett publicly came out as gay during a televised interview with Ellen DeGeneres in March 2015.
 When his gay character from Empire engaged in a tryst with a female character, Smollett defended the plot development by stating that he and Empires co-creator Lee Daniels were trying to create a conversation about sexual fluidity in the gay community.
-While Daniels and Smollett are gay, Daniels has stated that are occasionally attracted to women.
+While Daniels and Smollett are gay, Daniels has stated that they are occasionally attracted to women.
 (Note: ”Jussie and I both share the same feeling that, yes, even though we are gay, we're sexual human beings...And we do occasionally want to sleep with a woman.
 [Laughs] Maybe once every 10 or 15 years, but it happens!
 And there are a lot of people who don't want to hear about that.
 It's such a complicated conversation.
 It's not necessarily the body one is attracted to.
 You can be sexually attracted to the spirit, the energy, the life force in another person.
 We're showing life on Empire, and I won't apologize for it.”)
 On June 20, 2025, Smollett announced that he was engaged to Jabari Redd.

-In 2007, Smollett pleaded no contest to three misdemeanor counts providing false information to law enforcement resulting from a DUI stop in which he gave police a false name pretending to be his brother.
+In 2007, Smollett pleaded no contest to three misdemeanor counts providing false evidence to law enforcement, resulting from a DUI stop in which he gave police a false name pretending to be his brother.
 He also pleaded no contest to driving with a blood alcohol level over the legal limit and driving without a valid driver's license and was sentenced to a fine and three years of probation.